 #8 Testing, testing & testing

-As with every complex process, it is important to test assumptions.
-So while the implementation itself could go smoothly, it’s only in the test phase when certain issues may come to light.
+As with every complex software implementation, it is important to test the conformity of the system with your business processes.
+So while the implementation could go smoothly, it’s only in the test phase when certain issues may come to light.
 So it’s important to test the entire system before completely switching over – this way you can avoid slowing down or even stopping the business if any critical issues are encountered.

-A critical thing here is to have the actual users of the system involved in the testing, as they will be the ultimate validators of whether things will work or not – after all, they will be the ones using it every day, for years to come.
+A critical issue here is to have the actual users of the system involved in the testing phase, as they will be the ultimate validators of whether things will work or not – after all, they will be the ones using it every day, for years to come.

 Also, it is much better to delay a go-live date than to switch too early and bring the entire business to halt if a critical issue is encountered.